High School Dual Enrollment (HSDE) Applications for Summer/Fall 2024 will open on March 13th.

 For students in local approved high schools:

-The dual enrollment application process is initiated each semester by meeting with your high school guidance counselor to obtain approval to take courses at FSU, which includes certification of eligible grades and test scores.
-Once permission is acquired on the Guidance Counselor Approval Form (sent to FSU by your school), you can proceed with completing the HSDE online application, which is required every semester.
+The dual enrollment application process is initiated each semester by meeting with your high school counselor to obtain approval to take courses at FSU, which includes certification of eligible grades and test scores.
+Once permission is acquired from the school counselor (sent to FSU by your school), you can proceed with completing the HSDE online application, which is required every semester.
 New students must also complete the required health forms (which must be signed by the student, parent/guardian, and doctor) and then upload to the HSDE online application.
 Please see the High School Dual Enrollment Student and Family Guide for detailed information on the steps involved with this process.
 All of the required forms are available at the links below.